AGGA Appliance vs DNA? What appliance is better?

 - functional orthodontic appliance or in-other-words it can be used to correct a retrognathic or reversed lower jaw position by promoting forward repositioning of the lower jaw.

 The DNA is a removable appliance that is worn mostly at night and 10-12 hours per day.
 It is easy for a dentist with experience to adjust.
-And typically in the usual course of treatment the patient will need to be seen the the dentists 6-10x during the course of treatment.
+And typically in the usual course of treatment the patient will need to be seen the the dentists 6-10 times during the course of treatment.
 Most treatment courses will last 9-18 months and appointments can be spread-out every 2-3 months.

 The AGGA Appliance or “anterior growth guidance appliance.”